tnphammy/CSC210-A8-GuessingGame/CHECKLIST.md

 YES 1 pt: User interaction is clear & follows instructions

-PART 1 pt: Implemented method to write tree correctly to file in breadth-first order
+NO 1 pt: Implemented method to write tree correctly to file in breadth-first order

-NO 1 pt: Implemented method to read tree correctly from file
+YES 1 pt: Implemented method to read tree correctly from file

-NO 1 pt: Game plays using tree from file and updates it before exiting
+PART 1 pt: Game plays using tree from file and updates it before exiting

 ## General Items: